hydephp/develop/docs/digging-deeper/customization.md

 #### Reordering Navigation Menu Items

-Hyde makes an effort to organize the menu items in a sensible way, and comes preconfigured to put what may be your most important pages first.
-This may of course not always be how you want, so thankfully it's easy to reorder the menu items!
+As Hyde makes an effort to organize the menu items in a sensible way, your project comes preconfigured to put what it thinks are your most important pages first.
+This may of course not always match what you want, so thankfully it's easy to reorder the menu items!

 Simply update the `navigation.order` array in the Hyde config!
 The priorities set will determine the order of the menu items.
-Lower values are higher in the menu.
-Any pages not listed will get priority 999.
+Lower values are higher in the menu, and any pages not listed will get priority 999, which puts them last.

 ```php
 // filepath config/hyde.php